iBz-04/offeline/CONTRIBUTING.md

-# Contribution guidelines for Chatty
+# Contribution guidelines for OmniBot

 First off, a huge thank you for considering contributing to Chatty!
 We're incredibly grateful for your interest in making this project even better.